 When I walked in, the little Korean lady bustled over from some corner, greeting me like a long lost friend, and telling me of her 11 month old baby.
 Of course, the boys found books, and I snagged a couple more cookbooks (hey, I found out Pam has over 100 cookbooks!
 I need more!).

-f the boys got 3 cupcakes (which are one thing I never make), and I bought a cute little banana bread for my dearly beloved.
+But the best thing about this book sale is their baked goods table.
+Each of the boys got 3 cupcakes (which are one thing I never make), and I bought a cute little banana bread for my dearly beloved.
 Yes, I know I can make cute little banana breads.
 But look at this cute little baking pan it came in:

 How can anyone resist anything that cute?